simonmichael/hledger/hledger/hledger.m4.md

 Note: this changed in hledger 1.22, previously it was the reverse, see the discussion at [#1625](https://github.com/simonmichael/hledger/issues/1625).

-# GENERATING DATA

-Two features for generating transient data (visible only at report time) are built in to hledger's journal format.
-They are mentioned here briefly and described below:

-- Periodic transaction rules can generate repeating transactions, usually dated in the future, to help with forecasting or budgeting.
-  They are activated by the `--forecast` or `balance --budget` options.

-- Auto posting rules can generate extra postings on certain transactions.
-  They are activated by the `--auto` flag.

 # PIVOTING

 Normally, hledger groups and sums amounts within each account.